 Pro tip: Reach out to students in other faculties and offer to help them with designs for projects.
 I’ve made a pretty good living off student work during my time at UTech.
-But, keep in mind that college students are ballin’ on a budget so I wouldn’t set my expectations too high.
+But, keep in mind that college students are ballin’ on a budget so you shouldn’t set your expectations too high.

 Your Local Businesses

-Local businesses are a great way to make money if you know where to look and how to pitch your services.
+Local businesses are a great way to make money if you know how to pitch your services.

-Since the start of the lockdowns, many entrepreneurs have moved away from physical shops and started online businesses using social media.
+Since the start of the lockdowns, many entrepreneurs have moved away from physical shops and started online businesses.
 This shift should be good news for Jamaican freelance graphic designers as it means new clients.
 You can make a decent earning just setting up social media pages and websites where clients can sell their products.

-For social media, try approaching local businesses with a plan on how you can help them build an online following and convert those followers into customers.
+For social media, try approaching local businesses with a plan on how you can help them build an online following and conversion strategy.
 You can offer social media plans which cover interactions with followers, post designs and flyer designs for special events.
 The best part about this subscription method is that you can expect a steady flow of income every month.

 Every serious business needs a professional website.
 Yet, a lot of small businesses don’t understand the value of a quality website that is actively maintained.
-If you have the skills, try pitching the idea of a website to several small businesses around you and the value it would bring to their operation.
+If you have the skills, try pitching a website design to several small businesses around you.
+Be sure to clearly state and the value it would bring to their operation.

 Don’t use Fiverr.
 Stay away from Fiverr, it is disgusting and it’s killing our industry as graphic designers.

-Imagine trying to reasonably price your work for a few hundred dollars on Fiverr, yet, some random guy from India charges $15 to create a full logo and a visual identity system.
+Imagine pricing your work for a few hundred dollars on Fiverr, and some guy from India charges $15 for the same thing.
 That’s just insane.
 You cannot compete with that, especially if you have bills to pay.
-However, if a business only wanted to pay 15 dollars for a logo, then they weren’t good clients, to begin with.
+However, if a business only wanted to pay $15 for a logo, then they weren’t good clients, to begin with.

 The biggest gripe I have with the platform is how they feature creators in the search.
 Most people go with whoever is on the first page or those with high ratings, and this stifles the newer members who don’t have a single client.
 Some people go months or even years without getting hired unless they drop their prices to be the lowest.
 Fiverr is just a race to the bottom, and any self-respecting graphic designer should stay far away.